lsoft/DpdtInject/README.md

 If some binging does not exist in local cluster, Dpdt will request it from parent cluster at runtime.
 This behavior can be modified by settings `OnlyLocalCluster`/`AllowedCrossCluster`/`MustBeCrossCluster`.

-Child clusters must be disposed after its parent.
+Child clusters must be disposed BEFORE its parent.

 ## Syntax